What are the requirements for O&P?

 Please see the O&P section in the Field Services website for details about O&P. More details are also included in the Field Experiences Manual, p.
 15.

 Can I register for an O&P course without having Praxis I scores?

-No, you may not.
+No, you may not if you are an undergraduate.
+Yes, you may if you have a Bachelor’s degree.
 If a course contains prerequisites, you must meet those prerequisites prior to registering for that course.

 How many placements will I get for OP?

 You will get one placement per semester/term for OP.
 If you are not enrolled in a class that requires OP that term, you will not be placed in a classroom for that term.

 What if the student is taking more than one O&P course at the same time?

 The OP student may have only one placement per semester/term, but must do the required hours for each of the O&P courses they are taking in that school placement.
 (10 hours for ED 420 + 20 hours for ED 404= 30 hours total)

 When does the TB clearance expire?

 The TB clearance will not expire unless the individual is exposed and is rated positive.